 Unsuited to age group, witchcraft, religious viewpoint, anti-family, darkness/scariness/violence, and for “setting bad examples”

 What group would be suited to read a story about the magical adventures of students aged eleven to eighteen?
-If burning witches in Salem did little to quell the fascination with the occult, what makes us think burning Harry Potter will?
+If hanging witches in Salem did little to quell the fascination with the occult, what makes us think burning Harry Potter will?
 Did Potter’s mother, Lily, have nothing to say about family through her sacrificial barrier made to defend Harry, give him his scar, and send him on his journey to destroy the remainder of the fragmented Voldemort?
 When exactly does darkness become scary for a child and when does it stop?
 And what…one Earth…does it mean to “set a bad example?”

 The worst Harry gets is most likely in Order of the Phoenix, in which he finds himself publicly debating Dolores Umbridge at Hogwarts, who is (along with the Ministry of Magic) in denial that Voldemort has returned.
 Should Harry have simply followed orders for orders’ sake?